 Kinesiology uses testing of your body's reflexes to diagnose and treat weakened body systems.

 Medical acupuncture involves the painless insertion of fine needles into certain points of the body for the relief of pain and encouragement of self-healing.

-How would it feel to look down on a flat stomach, run without wheezing, hit a golf ball further or just to be able to keep up with the kids or grandchildren?
+How would it feel to look down on a flat stomach, run without wheezing, hit a golf ball further or keep up with the kids?!

 Cranial osteopathy involves the gentle manipulation of the bones of the skull and pelvis, normalising movement, fluid flow and nerve function.

 Jane Reynolds has been a practicing osteopath for over 20 years and is fully registered with the Institute of Osteopathy and the General Osteopathic Council

 Before moving to Eastbourne in 2016 she mainly practised in Brighton and Hove but also in Arundel, and Pulborough.

 Jane enjoys treating babies and very old patients, as well as those in the middle.
 She welcomes very complex cases where many factors have led to a breakdown in health, and cases where conventional medicine has not provided an answer.